-Appointments will be made on a fixed-term basis for a period of three years in the first instance, as your employment relies on the availability of finite funds for a specific purpose that are not part of the University's general revenues.
+Appointments will be made on a fixed -term basis for a period of 3 years due to limited funding for a specific purpose.

 Appointments will be subject to satisfactory completion of a sixmonth probationary period.

 Hours of Work and Working Pattern